 For each invalid connection, Nintex Apps provides the Current (invalid) connection, and allows you to select a possible replacement from a Replacement connection picklist.
 Select a connection that matches the intent and service of the original page's as closely as possible.

-Working with Pages
+Working with pages

-There are several ways to open a page for editing.
+There are several ways to open a page for editing:

 - When a page is open in Preview, click the Edit Page tab that slides out from the left side.

-To see how a page looks to an end user, click Preview in the Page Designer.
-A runtime version of the page opens in a separate tab.
-You can also use the keyboard shortcut Ctrl+P, or ⌘ +P to preview the page.
+There are several ways to see how a page looks to an end user.
+When you preview a page, a runtime version of the page opens in a separate tab.

 Cloning a page makes an exact copy of the page.
 This can be handy when: